Contents

 Airbnb Travel Insurance

-In the previous post, Parents’ Trip to the USA: Housing Issues, I mentioned that I eventually purchased Airbnb’s travel insurance for $400.
-The primary reason was to cover any unexpected cancellations, ensuring a refund for the accommodation expenses.
-However, Airbnb’s insurance actually covers other aspects as well: travel cancellation delays, medical expenses, and delays or loss of luggage (as shown below).
-This insurance covers everyone staying in the Airbnb (I chose coverage for 5 people, including me and cuihao).
-Besides the Airbnb accommodation fees being refundable, what I valued most was the $50,000 medical insurance per person, covering expenses for hospital visits/ stays, medications prescribed by the doctor, tests, etc. One unreliable aspect was that I didn’t need to fill in any information about the insured, such as names, ages, IDs, etc., meaning I could essentially change the guest information on Airbnb and insure different people.
-Since there were no accidents in the end, I didn’t have to claim insurance, and I don’t know what Airbnb’s insurance claim experience is like.
+In the previous post about Parents’ Trip to the U.S.: Accommodation Issues, I mentioned that I ultimately purchased Airbnb’s travel insurance for $400.
+The main reason was to ensure that I could get a refund for accommodation costs in case of unexpected trip cancellations.
+However, Airbnb’s insurance actually covers other aspects as well: trip cancellations and delays, medical expenses, luggage delays and losses, etc. (as shown in the image below).
+This insurance covers everyone staying at the Airbnb (I selected 5 people, including myself and Cuihao).
+Besides the refund for Airbnb accommodation, what I valued most was the $50,000 medical insurance per person, which can reimburse expenses for hospital visits, hospitalization, prescribed medications, tests, etc., in case of illness.
+One unreliable aspect is that when purchasing the insurance, I didn’t need to fill in any information about the insured individuals, such as names, ages, IDs, etc. This means I could actually modify the guest information on Airbnb and insure different people.
+Since there were no incidents in the end and I didn’t file a claim, I have no idea how the claims experience with Airbnb’s insurance would be.

 I also looked into other travel insurance options, such as my former employer Allianz.
-By inputting the ages of three people, the travel dates, and the estimated expenses, it could tell you the premium, as shown in a screenshot below.
-You can see that the premium here is more expensive than Airbnb’s (a total of $808 for three people), but the coverage is more or less the same.
-Hence, I chose Airbnb’s insurance.
+By entering the ages of three people and the travel dates, along with estimated expenses, they can provide a quote for the premium, as shown in the screenshot below.
+The premium here is more expensive than Airbnb’s (a total of $808 for three people), but the reimbursement limits are actually similar to Airbnb’s.
+In comparison, I decided to go with Airbnb’s insurance.

 Domestic Overseas Travel Insurance

-Later on, I realized I ignored an issue.
-Airbnb’s insurance only covered our stay in Airbnb, meaning there was no insurance coverage for my parents from their departure to their stay in Airbnb, no wonder the price was cheaper.
-Therefore, I reconsidered and bought an insurance plan covering the period from 12/20/2023 - 1/2/2024, choosing China Ping An’s Ping An Travel·Global Travel Insurance (Overseas) for 750 RMB for three people, just for peace of mind.
-In the end, one of my parents’ checked luggage was delayed for more than 24 hours, and we received a compensation of 1200 RMB, which made up for the expense.
-The claim experience was decent; I downloaded the app, submitted the claim information via mobile, and after several days without any progress, I contacted customer service through the app.
-The same day, someone emailed asking us to provide pictures of our boarding passes, and a few days later, we received the compensation money.
+But later I realized that I overlooked a problem: Airbnb’s insurance only covers the time we stay at the Airbnb, and my parents did not have insurance during their stay in the U.S. at the Airbnb, which is why the price was relatively cheap.
+So after thinking it over, I decided to buy a separate insurance policy that covers from 12/20/2023 to 1/2/2024.
+I purchased the China Ping An Ping An Travel Insurance (Overseas), and the total cost for three people was 750 RMB, just for peace of mind.
+In the end, my parents’ flight to the U.S. had a checked bag delayed for over 24 hours, and we claimed 1200 RMB, which made up for the cost.
+The claims experience was decent; I downloaded the app, submitted the claim information on my phone, and after waiting many days with no progress, I contacted customer service through the app to follow up.
+That same day, someone emailed us asking for a photo of the boarding pass, and after sending the documents, we received the claim money a few days later.

 Credit Card Insurance

-In the process of searching for travel insurance, I realized that many credit cards offer free travel insurance if you purchase flight tickets or pay for accommodation with the card.
-The insured must be the cardholder, their spouse, or direct relatives, etc. You can search which of your credit cards offers travel insurance and what it covers.
-For example, most include insurance for flight delays and cancellations, but might not cover medical expenses.
+During my search for travel insurance, I learned that many credit cards offer free travel insurance as long as you use that credit card to purchase tickets, pay for accommodations, etc. One requirement is that the insured must be the credit card holder themselves, their spouse, or immediate family members.
+In short, you can check which of your credit cards offer travel insurance and what it covers.
+For example, most cards have insurance for flight delays and cancellations, but they may not cover medical expenses for seeing a doctor or getting medication.

-Fortunately, my parents and brother didn’t fall sick during their stay in the USA, so we didn’t need the medical coverage part of the travel insurance, and I am not sure how the claims process would be.
+Fortunately, my parents and younger brother did not get sick during their time in the U.S., so we did not use the medical reimbursement part of the travel insurance, and I don’t know how the claims process would have been for that.

-At the end of 2019 and the beginning of 2020, I started to check the prices for flights between China and the USA, specifically from Shanghai to Los Angeles (PVG - LAX).
-Prices at that time were so cheap:
+As early as the end of 2019 and the beginning of 2020, I started paying attention to the prices of flights between China and the United States, mainly from Shanghai to Los Angeles (PVG - LAX).
+The prices back then were very cheap.

-However, as the pandemic unfolded, flights between China and the USA drastically decreased, and direct flight tickets at one point soared to $5,000-$6,000 each.
-Due to the high prices and strict COVID-19 measures in China, I did not consider letting my parents come to the USA.
-It wasn’t until 2023, when flight prices began to gradually decrease, though still not as low as pre-pandemic prices.
-Since my parents got their US travel visas in March 2023, I bought their tickets in early June 2023 for their trip at the end of December, choosing Cathay Pacific economy class for a total of $2234.46 for three people.
-The flight would depart from Fuzhou Changle, with a layover in Hong Kong, to Los Angeles, lasting a total of 15 hours and 55 minutes.
-Although not a direct flight, the duration wasn’t too long.
-Considering my family is from Ningde, and it would take 5-6 hours by bullet train to Shanghai, possibly requiring us to go to Shanghai a day earlier and spend the night there.
-It seemed more convenient to take a bus from Ningde to Fuzhou Changle Airport, which only takes 2 hours.
-Thus, the entire journey from my house in Ningde to finally reaching my house in Irvine would take no more than 24 hours.
-Later, I realized we had purchased the tickets too early; waiting until November could have saved us about $100 per person.
+Later, as the pandemic developed, flights between China and the U.S. drastically decreased, and the price of direct tickets once soared to $5,000 or $6,000 each.
+Due to the high ticket prices and strict domestic pandemic controls, I never considered bringing my parents to the U.S. It wasn’t until 2023 that ticket prices began to gradually decline, but they were still far from the prices before the pandemic.
+Since my parents obtained their U.S. travel visas in March, I bought tickets for my parents and younger brother to come to the U.S. at the beginning of June 2023 for their trip in late December.
+I purchased economy class tickets with Cathay Pacific, and the total for three one-way tickets was $2,234.46.
+The flight departs from Fuzhou Changle, transfers in Hong Kong, and flies to Los Angeles, taking a total of 15 hours and 55 minutes.
+Although it’s not a direct flight, the time isn’t too long.
+Mainly, my family is in Ningde, and taking a high-speed train from Ningde to Shanghai takes 5-6 hours, and we might need to go to Shanghai a day early and stay overnight.
+It’s more convenient to take an airport bus directly from Ningde to Fuzhou Changle Airport, which only takes 2 hours.
+Therefore, the total travel time from my home in Ningde to my final destination in Irvine would not exceed 24 hours.
+Later, I realized that I had actually bought the tickets too early; if I had waited until November, I could have saved about $100 per person.

-I originally didn’t plan on buying return tickets in advance since I wasn’t sure if my parents and brother would adapt well to life in the USA and whether they’d want to stay for two months.
-Therefore, the return date was uncertain.
-However, considering it’s safer to have a return ticket when entering the USA, we ended up purchasing the return tickets for February 15, 2024, in early December.
-We chose Xiamen Airlines economy class, a direct flight from Los Angeles to Xiamen, lasting 15 hours and 15 minutes, for three people at a total of $2156.90.
-As expected, due to boredom in the USA, high accommodation expenses, and our busy work schedules, my parents decided to return home early instead of staying for the Chinese New Year.
-The Xiamen Airlines website experience was terrible, unable to change the flight ticket online.
-I had to call customer service to change the date, and the change fee for three tickets was $365.95 in total.
+I initially didn’t plan to buy return tickets to China in advance because I wasn’t sure if my parents and brother would adapt to life in the U.S. or stay for two months, so the return date was uncertain.
+However, considering that it’s better to have a return ticket when entering the U.S., we decided to buy tickets for their return to China in early December, for February 15, 2024.
+We purchased economy class tickets with Xiamen Airlines, flying directly from Los Angeles to Xiamen, taking 15 hours and 15 minutes, and the total for three one-way tickets was $2,156.90.
+As expected, due to the relatively boring life in the U.S., high accommodation costs, and our busy work schedules, my parents ultimately decided to return home early and not spend the New Year in the U.S. The experience on the Xiamen Airlines website was very poor; I couldn’t change the tickets online at all, so I called customer service to change the date.
+The total fee for changing the three tickets was $365.95.

-Seeing my parents coming to the USA as extremely important (feeling a great deal of pressure and anxiety), we made thorough preparations, practically guiding my parents and brother hand by hand.
-During the one or two weeks before coming to the USA, we had almost daily video calls with my parents.
-The preparations included but were not limited to:
+Because I consider my parents coming to the United States to be extremely important (there’s a lot of pressure and anxiety), we made extensive preparations, almost like a nanny-style, hands-on approach to help my parents and younger brother get ready for the trip.
+In the one or two weeks leading up to their arrival in the U.S., I communicated with my parents via WeChat video almost every day.
+The preparations I made included, but were not limited to:

-• As previously mentioned: booking accommodations, purchasing travel insurance, and buying round-trip flight tickets in advance
+• As mentioned earlier: booking accommodations, purchasing travel insurance, and buying round-trip tickets in advance.

-• Updating the travel plan and invitation letter (previously for visa officers, now for immigration officers, with updates on flight information and travel dates)
+• Updated the travel itinerary and invitation letter (previously for the visa officer, now for the immigration officer, and the flight information and travel dates have also been updated).

-• Teaching my parents how to connect to LAX airport WIFI (to contact us via WeChat after disembarking)
+• Taught my parents how to connect to the LAX airport Wi-Fi (so they can contact us via WeChat after getting off the plane).

-• Instructing my parents to download the airline’s app to check flight status
+• Instructed my parents to download the airline app on their phones to check flight status.

-• Sending my parents videos to learn travel English, familiarize themselves with the immigration process, and understand how to fill out the customs declaration form
+• Sent my parents some videos to learn travel English, familiarize themselves with the customs process, and understand how to fill out the customs declaration form.

-• Discussing with my parents what luggage to bring to the USA (clothes suitable for the weather here, enough medication for 2 months, documents)
+• Discussed with my parents what luggage to bring to the U.S. (clothes suitable for the weather here, enough medication for two months, and important documents).

-• Advising my parents to set up international roaming on their mobile phones, get a credit card for overseas use, and exchange some $10, $20 bills (around $100-200)
+• Ensured my parents set up international roaming on their mobile phones, obtained a credit card that can be used abroad, and exchanged some cash in $10 and $20 bills (around $100-200).

 • Round-trip flight itinerary